Cuba Sanctions 2025: Business Aviation Destination Guide

 How the Sanctions Impact Business Aviation

-General aviation N-registered aircraft operating under FAA Part 91 are no longer authorized to travel to Cuba, directly or indirectly, from the U.S. or another country.
+General aviation N-registered aircraft operating under FAA Part 91 are not authorized to travel to Cuba, directly or indirectly, from the U.S. or another country.
 N-registered private and corporate aircraft in general aviation are no longer eligible for the license exception AVS to Cuba, and a Temporary Sojourn license will be required from BIS for travel to the country.

 However, and most importantly, the final rule states “such licenses will be issued only in extraordinary circumstances.
 Thus, non-commercial aircraft and non-cargo vessels generally will be prohibited from going to Cuba.”